Mark Twain: Publishers

-Mark Twain lived for two decades in a house in Hartford, Connecticut (1871-1891), and the American Publishing Company in that city published the first edition of several of his books.
-The same can be said about a number of New York-based companies, such as Harper & Brothers and his nephew's Charles L. Webster and Company.
+For two decades, Twain lived in a house in Hartford, Connecticut (1871–1891), and the American Publishing Company in that city published the first edition of several of his books.
+The same can be said about a number of New York City-based companies, such as Harper & Brothers and his nephew's Charles L. Webster and Company.
 Other memorable editions were created by The Ash Ranch Press of San Diego and Barry Moser's Pennyroyal Press.

 Views

 Twain's views became more radical as he grew older.
-In a letter to friend and fellow writer William Dean Howells in 1887, he acknowledged that his views had changed and developed over his lifetime, referring to one of his favorite works:
+In a letter to friend and fellow writer William Dean Howells in 1887, Twain acknowledged that his views had changed and developed over his lifetime, referring to one of his favorite works:

 Politics

 Twain was a staunch supporter of technological progress and commerce.
-He was against welfare measures, because he believed that society in the "business age" is governed by "exact and constant" laws that should not be "interfered with for the accommodation of any individual or political or religious faction".
+He was against welfare measures, because Twain believed that society in the "business age" is governed by "exact and constant" laws that should not be "interfered with for the accommodation of any individual or political or religious faction".
 He opined that "there is no good government at all & none possible".
 In the opinion of Washington University professor Guy A. Cardwell:

 Labor

 Twain wrote glowingly about unions in the river boating industry in Life on the Mississippi, which was read in union halls decades later.
 He supported the labor movement, especially one of the most important unions, the Knights of Labor.
-In a speech to them, he said:
+In a speech to them, Twain said:

+Twain further wrote "Why is it right that there is not a fairer division of the spoil all around?
+Because laws and constitutions have ordered otherwise.
+Then it follows that laws and constitutions should change around and say there shall be a more nearly equal division."